Argyx/Human-Robot-Interaction/README.md

 - Ensure the RealSense camera is connected and recognized by the system.
 - Update the Intel RealSense SDK if data streams are unavailable.

-Feel free to modify and extend this program for further use cases.